Game Design

 Source

-Distilled from Sascha Becker's game-mechanics knowledge base (16 games dissected, 19 cross-game concept pages), grounded in the standard design literature cited throughout the bundle (MDA, Koster, Cook, Schell, Swink, Adams and Dormans, Schreiber, Sirlin).
+Distilled from Sascha Becker's game-mechanics knowledge base (17 games dissected, 19 cross-game concept pages), grounded in the standard design literature cited throughout the bundle (MDA, Koster, Cook, Schell, Swink, Adams and Dormans, Schreiber, Sirlin), with the interface layer grounded in the game UX and accessibility literature (Hodent, Norman, the Fagerholt and Lorentzon diegesis matrix, Desurvire's playability heuristics, Hamilton, and the Game Accessibility and Xbox Accessibility Guidelines).